kubevirt/kubevirt/CONTRIBUTING.md

 ### Our workflow

-Contributing to KubeVirt shall be as simple as possible.
+Contributing to KubeVirt should be as simple as possible.
 Have a question?
-Want to diskuss something ?
+Want to discuss something?
 Want to contribute something?
 Just open an [Issue](https://github.com/kubevirt/kubevirt/issues), a [Pull Request](https://github.com/kubevirt/kubevirt/pulls), or send a mail to our [Google Group](https://groups.google.com/forum/#!forum/kubevirt-dev).